 Windows 10 Opens The Default Browser To MSN.com On Every Login

-I wrote about this issue and how to resolve it here.
+I wrote about this issue and how to resolve it for Windows 10 1607 here.
 This issue still occurs with Windows 10 1703.
 The OS is trying to determine what internet connectivity is available.
-The registry change in my post still works to prevent the browser opening on logon, or you can whitelist http://www.msftconnecttest.com/redirect in your firewall/proxy devices and this allows Windows to determine that it has open internet access and the browser does not open at login.
+The registry change in my post still works with 1703 to prevent the browser opening on logon but it also prevents Microsoft Office Clipart from functioning properly, so a much better solution is to whitelist http://www.msftconnecttest.com/redirect in your firewall/proxy devices.
+This allows Windows to determine that it has open internet access and the browser does not open at login.
 The site above this site redirects to your regional msn.com.